-Micom offers Taber Abraser testing to ASTM D4060 – Abrasion Resistance of Organic Coatings by the Taber Abraser – test services as part of its Surface Coatings testing offering.
-These test methods were introduced in around 1930 to perform accelerated wear testing.
-Its simplicity and effectiveness made the device adopted almost instantaneously for a multitude of test protocols/specifications on a wide variety of products around the world.
+ASTM D4060 tests abrasion resistance of organic coatings by the Taber abraser.
+This type of test method was introduced around the 1930s to perform accelerated wear testing.
+Its simplicity and effectiveness helped to make the device broadly adopted for a multitude of test protocols and specifications on a wide variety of products around the world.

 ASTM D4060 is used for measuring the wear resistance of organic coatings applied flat, rigid test samples.
 ASTM D1044 is used for transparent plastic materials to evaluate their capacity to maintain their optical properties, upon typical, wear to be expected while in service.

 Abrasion resistance to ASTM D4060 is usually measured as a weight or a coating thickness loss after a given number of cycles.
 Each arm, by default, is loaded to apply a 250 g. pressure on each wheel.
-Depending of the product/specification used, this weight can be increased to 500 or 1000 g.
+Depending on the product/specification used, this weight can be increased to 500g or 1000g.
 The abrading wheels are available in different grit for a more or less abrasive action.

 - Number of specimens/product: 2 specimens